commercialhaskell/stack/doc/new_command.md

           [--omit-packages] [--force] [--ignore-subdirs]
 ~~~

-`stack new` creates a new Stack project for a package using a template.
+`stack new` creates a new Stack project for a package using a project template.

 The project is created in a new directory named after the package, unless the
 `--bare` flag is passed, in which case the project is created in the current